 Wondering when to start your application process?
-Use IDP’s step-by-step guide to proceed
+Here’s our step-by-step guide to help.

-Understanding the application process for universities and colleges abroad can be a little confusing as it’s a lot different from what we follow here in Mauritius.
-Most universities and colleges abroad offer two intakes around the months of September and January, some may also accept a third intake around April or May.
+Understanding the application process for universities and colleges abroad can be confusing since it’s a lot different from the procedure followed in Bangladeshi universities.
+Most universities and colleges abroad offer two intakes around the months of September and January, some may also accept the third intake around April or May.
 A lot of students face difficulty in starting with the application process, here’s some help if you are applying for the upcoming 2020-21 intakes.

 - It’s best to start as early as possible.
 Begin by identifying the course that is most suitable for you – note down your strengths and interests, and search for the courses available as per your current qualifications.